diegocardenast/pp4-plastilecor-price-list-portal/README.md

 ### Media

 - The wireframes were created using [Balsamiq Cloud](https://balsamiq.cloud/)
-- The Database model was created using [DrawSQL](https://drawsql.app/)
+- The Database model was created using [Graphviz, django-extensions, pyparsing and pydot](https://www.wplogout.com/export-database-diagrams-erd-from-django/)